EDiLD/edild.github.com/_posts/2014-08-25-quant-ecotox20.md

 ## (Adjusted p values reported -- single-step method)
 {% endhighlight %}

 However, this leads to 15 comparisons (and tests) and we may not be interested in all.
-Note that we are wrong in 1 out of 20 tests ($\alpha = 0.05$) (if we do not apply correction for multiple testing).
+Note that we are wrong in 1 out of 20 tests ($\alpha = 0.05$) (if we do not apply a correction for multiple testing).

 An alternative would be just to compare the control group to the treatments.
-This is called *Dunnett contrasts* and leads to only 5 comparison.
+This is called *Dunnett contrasts* and leads to only 5 comparisons.

 The syntax is the same, just change Tukey to Dunnett: